bitovi/academy/src/react/3-components.md

 @highlight 4-5

 Originally, class components were the most popular because they could keep track of state and respond to specific component lifecycle events.
-This wasn't possible in functional component until the release of the [React Hooks API](https://reactjs.org/docs/hooks-reference.html) in v16.
+This wasn't possible in functional components until the release of the [React Hooks API](https://reactjs.org/docs/hooks-reference.html) in v16.
 Up until then, functional components were commonly referred to as _stateless components_.

 Now both class and functional components are used commonly in code-bases around the world, but there has been a shift to using only functional components, as the syntax for them is more readable and cleaner.